 RPA Was Built for Clicks.
-Vendor Inquiries Require Comprehension.
+The AP Inbox Requires Comprehension.

 RPA automates actions: clicks, keystrokes, screen navigation.
-Auxtri automates cognitive workflows: reading vendor emails, reconciling statements line by line, and drafting professional responses your team reviews before sending.
+Auxtri automates cognitive AP inbox work: reading vendor emails, reconciling statements line by line, verifying bank change requests, and drafting responses or approval packets your team reviews before sending or writing to your ERP.

 What RPA Actually Automates